octree-gva/decidim-voca/website/docs/machine_translation.md

 - Decidim Awesome custom proposals use `jquery.formbuilder`, that do not support multilinguage labels.
 Thus, it won't be translated.
 - When a user writes content on a machine-translated locale, it gets translated in default locale but do not show a notice to users (looks like content was written in default locale)
+- Component title are not translated (yet).
+Resolution is in progress.